maxstollmayer/chessGPT/README.md

 # chessGPT

-Play chess with GPT in your terminal.
+Play chess with chatGPT in your terminal.

 ## Quick Start